currawong-project/libcw/docs/archive.md

 	Variables that are buffers (abuf,fbuf,mbuf,rbuf) are output if they contain non-zero elements.
 	All other variable types are logged on every cycle.

+- DONE: capture log output to a buffer for use in testing

 ### UI

 - The UI should not be updated on every DSP cycle.